arib0903/personal_portfolio/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-#Visit the website live!:
+# Visit the website live!:
-<button href = "https://arib-portfolio.netlify.app/"> Click to visit website</button>
+<a href = "https://arib-portfolio.netlify.app/"> Click to visit website</a>